MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/languagepackmanagement/LanguagePackManagement.md

 This module can be used to easily [add languages](/windows-hardware/manufacture/desktop/available-language-packs-for-windows) and [related language features](/windows-hardware/manufacture/desktop/features-on-demand-language-fod?view=windows-11) and manage settings like System Preferred UI Language, System Locale, Input method (Keyboard), Locale, Speech Recognizer, User Preferred Language List using the new cmdlets.

-**Notes**:
+> [!NOTE]

-- These cmdlets will be supported on client operating system only.
+> - These cmdlets are supported on client operating system only.
-- To run the Install and Set commands you must run the PowerShell as an admin (right click on the icon).
+> - To run the `Install-Language` and `Set-Language` cmdlets you must run the PowerShell as an admin (right click on the icon).
-- These cmdlets work in conjunction with the [International module](/powershell/module/international/?view=windowsserver2022-ps&source=docs) which allows users to control the language that is used for various elements of the user interface (UI).
+> - These cmdlets work in conjunction with the [International module](/powershell/module/international/), which allows users to control the language used for various elements of the user interface (UI).

 ## LanguagePackManagement Cmdlets
 ### [Get-InstalledLanguage](Get-InstalledLanguage.md)